05 Nov Mall Presentation for Thessaloniki

 As I made, and make, photos I was often both consciously and unconsciously aware of other images that I had seen.
 When I saw the family in the image above walking I immediately thought of a Diane Arbus image of a family and that made me hit the trigger.

 Since I wasn’t a photo student, and had no photo community that I was a part of, I spent a lot of time in a photo book store called A Photographer’s Place.
-You can see from the photo below that I found of it, that it was just packed with photo books- many of them very rare.
+It was just packed with photo books- many of them very rare.

 I would go there several times a week and go through book after book.
 Again, this was before the internet existed and the only way to see these images was in books or galleries.
 Since I wasn’t part of a photo school this was the way I learned about photography.
 Many of those images burned into my brain and they would often guide me as I made my images.